 Upon request of SRTA, additional information or documentation to support the costs contained in the Invoice.

 The Sub-recipient shall submit an invoice to SRTA, no later than twenty (20) days after the close of each quarter, describing progress toward completion of all tasks, projects, and products, conformance with project schedules, and reporting of all costs incurred for the work elements contained in Appendix A.

+For travel and subsistence (per diem) expenses of Sub-recipient and its contractors, rates shall not exceed rates authorized to be paid rank and file State employees under current State Department of Personnel Administration (DPA) rules.
+If the rates invoiced by Sub-recipient are in excess of DPA rates, SRTA will not reimburse those amounts in excess of the DPA rates.

 In the submittal of invoices the Sub-recipient shall provide hard copies of all completed products and/or deliverables to the assigned SRTA Project Manager, and a commonly used electronic format, as referenced in Section 9 of this AGREEMENT.